 - What do I need to do within 2 weeks after the move?

-When you create this timed checklist, start with the date you will be moving.
+When you create this To-Do Timeline checklist, start with the date you will be moving.
 Then work your way backward, labeling each sheet that week's date.
 You can use any app you feel proficient in to create these timed checklists.
 Applications like Evernote, Microsoft OneNote, or a spreadsheet with tabs that are labeled the dates.
 Remember, it is important to view each week as you ensure the prior week was completed.

-2nd Checklist: Change of Address List
+2nd Checklist: Make a Change of Address List

-In this change of address list include columns that read the following:
+In this change of address list, include columns that read the following:

-- The company, government, and friends/family Name's
+- The company, government, and friends/family Name

 - Phone number, email address, or website to change address